Xinjian-Paul-Li/open_data/docs/index.md

 ### Recommended online tutorials

-1. If you don't have any Python programming experience, take this course first: https://www.coursera.org/learn/python (you can audit this course for free).
+1. If you don't have any Python programming experience, [take this course first](https://www.coursera.org/learn/python) (you can audit this course for free).
-2. You should be familiar with all the topics covered by this tutorial before class: https://www.learnpython.org/ .
+2. You should be familiar with all the topics covered by [this tutorial](https://www.learnpython.org/) before class.

 ### Grading
 40% assignments, 20% presentation of datasets, and 40% final project.